Law Offices of Osas Iyamu, LLC.

 Cracking Down on Employers Who Hire Undocumented Workers

-President Obama’s immigration reform proposal is designed to stop unfair hiring practice and hold employers accountable & accordingly; the immigration reform bill will;
+President Obama’s immigration reform proposal is designed to stop unfair hiring practices and hold employers accountable.
+Accordingly, the immigration reform bill will address these concerns.

-1. Provide tools for employers to ensure a legal workforce by using federal government databases to verify that the people they hire are eligible to work in the United States.
+1. Provide tools for employers to ensure a legal workforce by using federal government databases.
+These databases verify that the people they hire are eligible to work in the United States.

 2. Significantly increase the penalties for employers who hire undocumented workers to undermine the workplace standards that protect all workers.